tcltk/tcl/doc/markdown/global.md

 # Description

 This command has no effect unless executed in the context of a proc body.
-If the **global** command is executed in the context of a proc body, it creates local variables linked to the corresponding global variables (though these linked variables, like those created by **upvar**, are not included in the list returned by **info locals**).
+If the **global** command is executed in the context of a proc body, it creates local variables linked to the corresponding global variables (though these linked variables, like those created by [upvar], are not included in the list returned by [info locals][info]).

-If *varName* contains namespace qualifiers, the local variable's name is the unqualified name of the global variable, as determined by the **namespace tail** command.
+If *varName* contains namespace qualifiers, the local variable's name is the unqualified name of the global variable, as determined by the [namespace tail][namespace] command.

 *varName* is always treated as the name of a variable, not an array element.
 An error is returned if the name looks like an array element, such as **a(b)**.